-In the morning I decided to give up spirits for good, even consumption of beer.
+In the morning I decided to give up spirits for good, be it even the consumption of beer...

-I rendered two articles.
-Arcadic sent me upstairs to ask Mrs. Nvard, the paper's queen in disguise, if she had any remarks about my one-week-old rendering of her mawkish essay on the life in basement shelters.
+I rendered two articles, then Arcadic sent me upstairs to ask Mrs. Nvard, the paper's queen in disguise, if she had any remarks about my one-week-old rendering of her mawkish essay on the life in basement shelters.

-It's half-past-nine p.m.
-I'm writing by a candle because the oil lamp was taken over to the Underground.
+It's half-past-nine pm, I'm writing by a candle because the oil lamp was taken over to the Underground.
+Ahshaut sleeps home.

 Placid darkness outdoors.
 Good night to all.